daniellesloan/studyGroup/Reprothon2021/Misc_resources/faq.md

 **The Stack Overflow question and answer do not specify the library used**
 If neither the question nor the answer specify any library they might just use base R functions.
 In this case, write base R in libraries used.
-Otherwise you might find the library by searching functions at https://www.rdocumentation.org/ .
+Otherwise you might find the library by searching functions at <span style="color: blue"><https://www.rdocumentation.org/></span>.

 **The question link leads you to a question marked as "duplicate question"**